Bang-Yen Chen: Research contributions

+as an application Chen and Nagano were able to completely determine 2-rank of all compact simple Lie groups and thus they settled a problem in group theory raised by prominent mathematicians Armand Borel and Jean-Pierre Serre.

-In 1993, Chen studied submanifolds of space forms, showing that the intrinsic sectional curvature at any point is bounded below in terms of the intrinsic scalar curvature, the length of the mean curvature vector, and the curvature of the space form.
+In 1993, Chen Bang-yen studied submanifolds of space forms, showing that the intrinsic sectional curvature at any point is bounded below in terms of the intrinsic scalar curvature, the length of the mean curvature vector, and the curvature of the space form.
 In particular, as a consequence of the Gauss equation, given a minimal submanifold of Euclidean space, every sectional curvature at a point is greater than or equal to one-half of the scalar curvature at that point.
 Interestingly, the submanifolds for which the inequality is an equality can be characterized as certain products of minimal surfaces of low dimension with Euclidean spaces.